sunfl0w/RW_EM/README.md

 The following components are frequently used in all modules but are more or less only used for synthesizer related projects and therefore harder to source:

-- PJ301M-12 and PJ398SM => Can be easily sourced from www.thonk.co.uk
+- PJ301M-12 and PJ398SM => Can be easily sourced from www.thonk.co.uk.
+I always use them together with the hex nuts
 - PJ366ST => Can be easily sourced from www.thonk.co.uk.
 Only used in the RW_EM_OUT_A module so far
 - Mini toggle switches with pins (or solder lugs) => Can be easily sourced from www.thonk.co.uk.
 Do not confuse them with sub-miniature switches.
 Look into the schematics to see if an ON-ON or an ON-OFF-ON switch are needed.
 Larger switches with lugs will probably not fit into most modules.
 Some modules like the RW_EM_LFO_A use a switches  with lugs instead of pins but the pin switches will also fit.
 To be sure if a switch will fit, look at the used footprint dimensions and compare the with the switch you want to use.
 - SONG HUEI R0904N 9mm => Can be easily sourced from www.thonk.co.uk.
 The tall ones are used in all modules!